G&L Musical Instruments: Models

 In 2003, G&L introduced the Tribute series to the US market as a more affordable alternative to the USA built products.
-Tribute G&L's were made in Korea by Cort Guitars using USA hardware, and electronics in many of the guitars.
+Tribute G&L's were made in Korea by Cort Guitars using US hardware, and electronics in many of the guitars.
 Some non-original parts were also used on value-based models, such as those sold exclusively through Guitar Center.
 The pickups used are all originally made by G&L in Fullerton, California.
 Production of the guitars has since moved to a Cort facility in Indonesia.

 Before 2003, Tribute guitars were briefly produced in Japan for non-US markets, shifting to South Korea.

 The Tribute series is offered in many of the same body shapes as their original creations although some use hardware and pickups designed by G&L but sourced in Asia.
-The Asian sourced hardware is generally considered good quality and roughly comparable to US offerings.
 The Tribute SB-2 was offered briefly but was discontinued, however, it was reintroduced late 2006/early 2007.
 The JB-2 was introduced to the Tribute series at the same time.

-As of 2020, the Tribute line contains many of the standard offerings from G&L including the Commanche, S-500, Legacy, various ASAT models, Doheny and others.
+As of 2020, the Tribute line contained many of the standard guitars from G&L including the Comanche, S-500, Legacy, various ASAT models, Doheny and others.

 Notable users

+Along the most notable players of G&L instruments were Carl Perkins and Jerry Cantrell.
+Carl Perkins, who played a variety of guitar models throughout his career, used a G&L Broadcaster — a gift from Leo Fender — as his primary instrument during the final thirteen years of his life as seen performing That’s All Right on British television in 1987.
+Jerry Cantrell — vocalist and guitarist of Alice in Chains — has played several models since the 1980s, including his own signature Tribute Series Rampage and Superhawk.
+Cantrell can be seen playing a single-humbucker G&L Rampage in the music video for Alice in Chains' "Man In The Box".